AkhilaRRajula/Django-Web-Application/README.md

-# Django Job Application Web Application
+# Django Web Job Application

 ## Project Overview
 This is a Django-based web application for managing job applications.
 It allows users to fill out a job application form and receive an email confirmation upon submission.
 The admin panel provides features to view, add, edit, and delete applications, with various filters to manage the data efficiently.